fadushin/blog/_posts/2021-03-21-solar-powered-esp32.md

 The ESP32 can be a finnicky device, especially in low power situations, and especially when there is a large current draw when firing up the WiFi radio.
 Brownouts are not uncommon, if there is insufficient power, and a circuit (and accompanying software) that may run unattended for days or months needs to be able to accommodate these scenarios.

-The ESP32 is powered off the output battery circuit, but it is controlled by a voltage detector, P-channel MOSFET, and Zener diode that will cut off power to the ESP32 if voltage drops below a certain level (in my case, around 3v).
+The ESP32 is powered off the output battery circuit, but it is controlled by an active-low voltage supervisor, which, when the battery voltage drops below a certain level (3.0v, in my experiments), will pull the EN(able) pin low on the ESP, and subsequently cut off power to the ESP32.
 The basic idea is that we do not want to run the battery flat if, for some reason, we can't come up with enough power to start the ESP32.
 Instead, the circuit should shut down power to the ESP32 until it has charged to a sufficient voltage.

 # Reading Battery Voltage